Heart rate zones are an effective way of measuring your exertion levels when pacing. Your heart rate is closely related to your level of exertion.

 How are my heart rate zones calculated?

-When you first sign-up to Visible, you are provided with some “auto-generated” zones.
+After your first 4 days of wearing your armband, you are provided with “auto-generated” zones.
 These are an estimate of the heart rate zones most suitable to you, calculated by an algorithm.

 The heart rate zones algorithm was created based on anonymous data from thousands of Visible members.
 It considers factors like your age, functional capacity, and the heart rate data you have collected so far.